oceanprotocol/list-purgatory/README.md

 - Revoked (by the original issuer or a trusted party, e.g., because it contained wrong or fraudulent information)

-The Catalogues provide access to the raw Self-Descriptions that are currently loaded including the lifecycle metadata.
+The Catalogues provide access to the raw Self-Descriptions that are currently loaded, including the lifecycle metadata.
 This allows Consumers to verify the Self-Descriptions and the cryptographic proofs contained in them in a self-service manner.